MangoIV/le_chiff_ble/README.md

 - plug in battery, plug in PC again to unlock DW01A (this needs to be done everytime you physically disconnect the PCB from the battery)
 - be careful to adjust resistor value of the tp4056 when you take different battery sizes, I chose 1Ah which works fine with the specified resistor values
 - verify charging and bluetooth works
-- continue building as this was a normal chiffre
+- continue building as if this was a "normal" chiffre